+- Disks

+- Rule Book

-•Disks •Adventurer's Journal •Rule Book •Data Card
+- Adventurer's Journal Data Card

-These rules are designed to explain all your options and guide you through playing the game.
-If you are not familiar with the ADVANCED DUNGEONS & DRAGONS® game system, you will find helpful information about how things work in the Adventurer's Journal that came with your game.
+The Rule Book is designed to explain all your options and guide you through playing the game.
+If you are not familiar with the ADVANCED DUNGEONS & DRAGONS® game system, you will find helpful information about how things work in the Adventurer's Journal.

-The Adventurer's Journal contains a variety of information including details about character classes, magic, recent history and an introduction to the DRAGONLANCE® game world.
-The Journal also includes the maps, rumors, and stories that you will need to play the game.
-As you play the game you will discover for yourself which of the tales you hear are fact and which are fiction.
+The Adventurer's Journal contains a variety of information including details about character classes, magic, combat and an introduction to the adventure story.
+The Journal also includes the maps, information, rumors, and stories that you will need to play the game.
+As you play you will discover for yourself which of the tales you hear are fact and which are fiction.

-The Data Card explains how to start the game and select items and menu options with your computer.
+The Data Card explains how to start the game and how to select items and menu options with your specific computer.
 It also shows how to get right into the game without having to read through the rules.